Now Hiring: Metrics & Impact Analyst

 - Remote work is required.
-You will need to be able to work independently to prioritize and execute day to day tasks, with self-management systems in place to support remote work.
+You will need to be able to work independently to prioritize and execute day to day tasks, with self-management systems in place.

-- Willingness to constructively share ideas and collaborate with both senior and junior staff is required, as we are a small and highly collaborative team.
+- Willingness and ability to constructively share ideas and collaborate with both senior and junior staff is required, as we are a small and highly collaborative team.

-- Passion for social justice, racial equity, small business, and/or labor organizing, and ability to speak authentically about these issues to multiple audiences is required.
+- Passion for social justice, racial equity, small business, and/or labor organizing, and ability to identify the larger issues at play is strongly desired.
 Familiarity with or interest in employee ownership and worker cooperatives will be important to cultivate.

 The Institute is a 501(c)(3) nonprofit movement-based think-and-do tank that expands the promise of cooperative business ownership to communities most directly affected by economic, social, and racial inequality.
 We do research and advocacy; we develop tools and new models; we train worker-owners and developers; and we build cooperative development capacity to ensure that further growth in the worker cooperative movement reaches low-income people, people of color and recent immigrants.
 In all our work, as well as internal operations, we strive to embody our organizational values of Excellence, Equity, Entrepreneurialism, Collaboration, and Human-Centeredness.
 We are affiliated with the US Federation of Worker Cooperatives, the national grassroots membership organization.
 All programs integrate USFWC member input and foreground the experience of worker cooperatives.